-Under Alternative 1, no public access to B-20 would be allowed except for Navy-authorized activities such as ceremonial or cultural site visits, academic research, and regulatory or management activities.
+Under Alternative 1, no public access to B-20 would be allowed except for Navy-authorized activities such as ceremonial or cultural site visits, academic research, and regulatory or management activities (e.g., BLM or NDOW activities or flood management activities).
+The Navy would allow land managers to continue coordinating access to the ranges for flood management purposes.
 For ceremonial or cultural site visits, or academic research on B-20, current procedures would be the same as those listed for B-16.
 Because security fencing would restrict access to the range and the public would not interact with any training activities, there would be no increased risk to public health and safety.
-The withdrawn land areas would be designated for military use and fenced on the B-20, therefore, Alternative 1 would not increase the risk to public health and safety as a result of public access under Alternative 1.
+The withdrawn land areas would be designated for military use and fenced on the B-20, therefore, Alternative 1 would not increase the risk to public health and safety and protection of children.
+Therefore, there would be no significant impact on public health and safety as a result of public access under Alternative 1.

 During proposed construction and improvement activities at B-20, standard safety measures such as construction fencing, signs, and security would be implemented to minimize safety risks and unauthorized access.
 The Navy would also construct perimeter fencing and access gates.
 Installation of the fencing would follow recommendations described in the BLM's Handbook 1741-1 (Fencing) which includes avoiding bulldozer clearing, or other major soil disturbing methods.
+Any proposed fencing and maintenance roads would be evaluated further in follow-on NEPA documentation after any ultimate Congressional decision is made.

 Section 3.8 (Air Quality) provides a detailed analysis on emissions and fugitive dust associated with construction activities.
-Noise and fugitive dust associated with construction activities.
-Noise short periods (on a daily basis for only limited periods of time, and only for certain daylight hours during such times), and would not pose a public health and safety risk.
+Noise and fugitive dust associated with construction activities would be temporary and would occur only for short periods (on a daily basis for only limited periods of time, and only for certain daylight hours during such times), and would not pose a public health and safety risk.
 Therefore, there would be no significant impact on public health and safety as a result of construction under Alternative 1.